Australian series from the early 90s.

 - Corrupt Corporate Executive: Pretty much all of GlobeCorp, but specifically Draco.

-- Heroic Sacrifice: At the climax of Tomorrow's End, Alana and Jenny fly PJ up to the second missile to prevent it from destroying the Peace Platform and killing the other half of the world.
+- Heroic Sacrifice: At the climax, Alana and Jenny fly PJ up to the second missile to prevent it from destroying the Peace Platform and killing the other half of the world.
 Unfortunately PJ ends up frozen to the missile and they can't rescue him before it explodes.

 - In the Past, Everyone Will Be Famous: An odd variant since it's only the "past" for Alana and Loriel, but it turns out that Nik's grandmother is Maeve, the inventor of the first Transducer and the "Mother of the Future".